LLNL/sundials/doc/shared/nvectors/NVector_Parallel.rst

 ===========================

 The NVECTOR_PARALLEL implementation of the NVECTOR module provided with SUNDIALS is based on MPI.
-It defines the *content* field of a ``N_Vector`` to be a structure containing the global and local lengths of the vector, a pointer to the beginning of a contiguous local data array, an MPI communicator, an a boolean flag *own_data* indicating
+It defines the *content* field of an ``N_Vector`` to be a structure containing the global and local lengths of the vector, a pointer to the beginning of a contiguous local data array, an MPI communicator, an a boolean flag *own_data* indicating